 IAG guides/instructors will carry additional masks and gloves in the first aid kit; use approved mask, gloves and eye protection for all first aid applications and dispose of mask and gloves after use

 If rescue is required, ensure the subject is masked

 Groups should endeavour to self-evacuate injured participants and minimize use of public resources.

 Minimizing Covid-19 spread to Other Communities

-All participants and IAG guides/instructors must endeavour to avoid all communities outside of your own - travel should be limited from home community to trailhead without stopping if possible
+IAG recommends that participants and IAG guides/instructors endeavour to avoid communities outside of their own by aiming to travel from home community to meeting point without stopping if possible

-If stopping for gas is necessary it should be done using “pay at the pump” facilities and not involve going into any place of business in a community other than the persons own
+If stopping for gas is necessary we recommend using “pay at the pump” facilities and not going into any place of business in a community other than the persons own

 Post-trip Communication with Guides/Instructors

 IAG will solicit feedback from guides/instructors regarding whether these best practices significantly impaired their ability to deliver a safe and enjoyable experience for their participants

 If participant experience was negatively impacted IAG will will revise plans as required